5300 North Meadows Drive

 About our Program

-Ours is a dedicated 10-bed unit within Mount Carmel West.
+Ours is a dedicated 12-bed unit within Mount Carmel Grove City.
 And because the unit is used primarily for bariatric surgery, it’s equipped with unique furnishings, equipment and even gowns to accommodate people of all sizes.

-Our respected team is led by three surgeons: Marcus Miller, MD, Maurice-Pierre Pagé, MD, and Charles Dabbs, MD.
+We also have a respected team of three bariatric surgeons and specialized staff that includes a nurse practitioner, bariatric nurse navigator, bariatric dietitian and specially trained nurses.
 It’s an experienced, consistent, compassionate team that allows us to not only provide comprehensive care and achieve excellent outcomes that are well above national measures, but also to be here for patients like you long before and long after your bariatric surgery when that understanding and experience matter most.

 If surgery is the right solution for your weight-loss goals, we want to make sure you get the procedure that’s best for you and your needs.
 That’s why our surgical team recommends vertical sleeve gastrectomy or the Roux-en-Y gastric bypass.
 Both have proven safe and effective in providing long-term significant weight loss.
 If a patient is experiencing issues or not achieving the anticipated results of a previous surgery, our team also specializes in gastric bypass revisions and gastric banding conversions.